Cache & Browser Optimization

 Cache & Browser Optimization: Tips for Faster Pages

-What is Browser Cache and Why is it Important?
+What is browser cache and why is it important?

-Cache Optimization Tips
+Tips for Cache Optimization

-Browser Optimization
+Browser optimization

 • Test the website regularly on different browsers to ensure compatibility.